Unleavened yufka bread made on griddle | |

 | Place of origin | Middle East |

 Markook shrak is a type of thin (almost translucent) bread.
-The dough is unleavened and usually made with only flour, water, and salt, and after being rested and divided into round portions, flattened and spread across a round cushion until it is thin then flipped onto the saj.[3]
+The dough is unleavened and usually made with only flour, water, and salt.
+After being rested, the dough is divided into round portions, flattened, and spread across a round cushion until it is thin, then flipped onto the saj.[3]
 It is often folded and put in bags before being sold.[4]

 Markook (مرقوق) comes from the Arabic wordraqiq (رقيق) meaning delicate, andraqiq also comes from the verbRaq (رق).[5]